AriFordsham/GHCWiki/generics-propositional-equality.md

 ```

-and implement it in the same unsafe fashion as `GHC.TypeLits` does.
+and implement it in the same unsafe fashion as `GHC.TypeLits` does for `sameSymbol`.

 This should be sufficient to satisfy `gdiff`'s requirements on propositional equality.